anticomputer/ovpn-mode/README.md

 - `d`: set the active vpn conf directory
 - `~`: apply a keyword filter to the current conf listing
 - `6`: toggle ipv6 support on/off (automatically called on start of ovpn)
-- `X`: spawn an xterm in the context of any associated namespace
+- `T`: spawn a terminal in the context of any associated namespace
-- `C`: spawn a google-chrome instance with a dedicated data directory in the context of any associated namespace
+- `B`: spawn a browser in the context of any associated namespace
 - `a`: show all active vpn configurations accross all conf directories
 - `h`: describe mode